Activating The Culture:

 What you will need:

-• 2 Pint Sized Mason Jars
+2 Pint Sized Mason Jars

-• 1/2 Cup Unchlorinated Water
+1/2 Cup Unchlorinated Water

-• 1 Cup Milk
+1/2 Cup Milk

-• Dehydrated Milk Kefir Grains
+Dehydrated Milk Kefir Grains

-• Breathable cover (Coffee filters work great)
+Breathable cover (Coffee filters work great)

-• Rubber band
+Rubber band

-2. Let rehydrate for 1-2 hours.
+Let rehydrate for 1-2 hours.

-3. Next strain and discard the now murky water from the grains and place the grains in a new jar, pour in 1 cup milk and stir.
+Next strain and discard the now murky water from the grains and place the grains in a new jar, pour in 1/2 cup milk and stir.
 You do not want to put the grains back into the jar you rehydrated them in.

-5. Let ferment at room temperature between 70-78 degrees Fahrenheit for 24 hours.
+Let ferment at room temperature between 68-78 degrees Fahrenheit for 24 hours.

-6. After 24 hours, go ahead and place your strainer over a bowl.
+After 24 hours, go ahead and place your strainer over a bowl.
 Then pour the milk and grains into the strainer.

-7. Pour the milk and grains into the strainer and gently move the liquid around with the spoon until all you are left with are the grains.
+Pour the milk and grains into the strainer and gently move the liquid around with the spoon until all you are left with are the grains.

-9. Cover and let ferment for 24 hours.
+Cover and let ferment for 24 hours.

 You are going to repeat these steps for a few days until the grains have fully recovered and have acclimated to their new environment.
 This can take anywhere from 7-10 days (possibly longer).
 You know they are getting there when they are kefir-ing (thickening) the milk in 24 hours.
 Dehydrated milk kefir grains usually are a bit discolored.
 This may go away after a few weeks, but in our experience, they usually do not go back to their beige/cream color after being dehydrated.
 Once the milk kefir grains start reproducing, the new milk kefir grains will have the beige/cream color.

 Your re-hydrated grains may not start reproducing for a few weeks and some of the grains may never reproduce.
 As long as they are kefir-ing your milk, this usually isn’t a problem.
-You can tell the grains apart usually by their appearance.
-Healthy, reproducing milk kefir grains will be squishy, plump, and soft to the touch.
-Grains that will most likely not reproduce will look dull and have crusty bits stuck to them, Grains that still look dry and shriveled after a few weeks can be pick out and discarded.

 Notes

-3. Do not use cheese cloth to cover your ar if you chose not to use a lid.
+Do not use cheese cloth to cover your jar if you chose not to use a lid.
 It is nowhere near tight weave enough to keep out fruit flies.
 Trust us.
 Those pesky critters will burrow down into the cheese cloth straight into the jar.
 Coffee filters and a rubber band will work just fine.

-4. OK - the milk has not thickened and the grains have done a whole lotta nothin!
+OK - the milk has not thickened and the grains have done a whole lotta nothin!
 You’re probably thinking your grains are dead.
 Trust in the process and keep going.
 Whatever you do, don’t throw them out.
 We hear this so often.
 It’s always a tragic tale.
 The grains have done absolutely nothing for DAYS, so they get thrown out.
 We can hear their terrified little screams coming from the waste bin!
 Poor little guys.
 When in doubt……ASK.

-6. Often, the first few batches will smell and taste nasty.
+Often, the first few batches will smell and taste nasty.
 The grains can be quite yeasty/cheesy early in the recovery process, similarly to how you might feel after a nasty hangover.
-Sometime around the 3th or 6th batch (possibly longer) be brave, take a whiff, and let your nose be your guide.
+Sometime around the 6th batch (possibly longer) be brave, take a whiff, and let your nose be your guide.
 The milk from these batches can either be used in foods like bread dough or mashed potatoes, tossed out, or fed to pets.
 Dogs love milk kefir.
 We always say, if you haven’t seen a mastiff with a kefir mustache you have not lived!
 Allie always uses these batches for mashed potatoes, because the funkier the culture, the more delicious the potatoes!

 Super Helpful Links